claythompson82/82edge_osiris/docs/observability.md

 Adjust `OTEL_SERVICE_NAME` for other components (e.g. `osiris_orchestrator`).
 Traces can be collected with any OTLP compatible collector.

+## Profiling

+Set `ENABLE_PROFILING=true` to enable a lightweight request profiler on the `llm_sidecar` service.
+When active, the service records timing information for each request using `pyinstrument` and retains the latest report in memory.
+Retrieve the report from `/debug/prof`.

+Profiling is disabled by default to avoid overhead.

 ## Prometheus Alert Rules

 Osiris includes a set of predefined Prometheus alert rules to help monitor key aspects of the system.
 These rules are defined in `ops/prometheus/osiris_alerts.yaml`.